facebookresearch/habitat-lab/README.md

-TEAS
+habitat-api
 ==============================

-**The Embodied Agents Suite**

-TEAS is a suite to train embodied agents across a variety of tasks, environments, simulators.
-TEAS defines an API through which users can train agents on existing embodied tasks as well as add new simulators, tasks.
-It also aims to make benchmarking of agents across environments and tasks easier .
-The suite is also designed for training RL agents and will provide functionality for parallel execution of episodes.
+A suite to train embodied agents across a variety of tasks, environments, simulators. habitat-api defines an API through which users can train agents on existing embodied tasks as well as add new simulators, tasks.
+It also aims to make benchmarking of agents across datasets, environments and tasks easier.

 ### Install